Skip to main content

 • If you run into any issues or have specific questions, consult a tax professional to help you or file on your behalf.

-If you’re a self-employed homeowner and you owe more than you expected in taxes this year, your home equity might be able to help you handle the cost without taking on more debt.
-A home equity investment can provide you cash in as little as three weeks1 without monthly payments, and doesn’t require a W2 to qualify.
+If you’re a self-employed homeowner and you owe more than you expected in taxes this year, your home equity might be able to help you handle the cost.
+A home equity investment can provide you cash without monthly payments, and doesn’t require a W2 to qualify.

 Tap into your equity with no monthly payments.
 See if you prequalify for a Hometap investment in less than 30 seconds.